GMRI-SEL/Lab-Management/Lindsay-Carlson/Weekly-Meetings.md

 * I did EDA on spatial and temporal trends in salmon growth data
 * I made leaps and bounds in my understanding of Git!

+> Awesome progress!

 #### What did you struggle with?

 * I struggled with figuring out how to code the multistate structure of the encounter histories.
 I used a pretty hacky approach that will probably work, but could be done better.
 * I struggled to figure out the organizaton of the trawl data.

+> Join the club, it isn't the easiest.
+You may have already seen this, though just in case, the "SVDBS Elements by Table and Column" file on the shared NMFS Trawl Data folder is somewhat helpful.
+Definitely let me know if it would be easier to meet and discuss -- could loop in Andrew/Matt, too.

 #### What would you like to work on next week?